mc-nastasya/capstone-backend/README.md

 - Fill the form to contact the author
 - Buy book on Amazon
 - Read a sample of the book
-- "/admin" path gives an opportunity to author to add a new book to website after logged in
+- "/admin" path gives an opportunity to author to add a new book to website after logged in (username: admin, password: admin)
 ## Installation
 - ### Client Side
     Clone this repo